lextm/jekyll-theme-chirpy/_posts/2023-1-14-public-sessions-programs-I-worked-on-in-the-past.md

 Hosted on Sep 13 by Montreal Mobile .NET Developers.

-The slides can be found on [GitHub](https://github.com/lextm/booksamples/blob/master/History_DotNet_Mono_en.pptx).

 ### Abstract:

 Open sourcing .NET Core and acquisition of Xamarin are the latest milestones Microsoft has reached in the past few years for .NET/Mono/Xamarin communities to celebrate.
 Ever since Microsoft debut .NET platform in June 2000, this ecosystem has been evolving rapidly and empowering more categories of applications than its original ambition.
 This session offers an overview that covers the history of .NET Framework and its Mono/Xamarin siblings, and also attempts to give some prediction on the future.

 ### Level: Beginner to advanced

+The slides can be found on [GitHub](https://github.com/lextm/booksamples/blob/master/History_DotNet_Mono_en.pptx).

 # 2018

-## MVPDays - The Legends of .NET - Lex Li
+## MVPDays - The Legends of .NET

 Aired on Jan 17 as part of MVPDays Virtual Conference 2017.

 Microsoft open sourced .NET Core in Nov 2014 and acquired Xamarin in Feb 2016., which rebuilt the .NET/Mono/Xamarin landscape significantly.
 Ever since .NET platform's debut in June 2000, this ecosystem has been evolving rapidly and empowering more categories of applications than its original ambition.
 This session offers an overview that covers the history of .NET Framework and its Mono/Xamarin siblings, stories and people, and how the future might look like.
 Outsider viewpoints/comments and third party products are also covered to make the image complete.

 The recording can be found on [YouTube](https://www.youtube.com/watch?v=UtJ4N_SraCQ&t=1s).

+# 2019

+## Xamarin 简史

+Hosted on May 26 as part of 2019 Xamarin Developer Day.

+The slides can be found on [GitHub](https://github.com/lextm/slides/raw/master/xamarin-history.pptx).

 # 2020